catspeed-cc/sd-webui-forge-docker/README.md

 ## Large Image Warning:
 Holy crap!
 The image ...
 YES the image is large.
 It starts with the fact that we need a full Ubuntu image with cuda12 for this machine learning / AI task.
 Then you have the original repository being required to fetch other repositories at runtime on launch to function.
 When I dockerized this everything was "baked into" the image.
 Unfortunately I do not see any way around this, even if the _upstream developers_ used submodules, they still have to be initialized and "baked into" the image.
 ML/AI related source repositories and models are _very_ large, due to the nature of the task.

+The developers know their own project better than I - and I am a noob.
+They can integrate it into docker better, and try to cut waste out of the image, but of course all dependencies need to be baked into the image.
+Otherwise they will not work, or it would have to fetch them inside the container _every time_ you wanted to `docker compose down`.
+I am happy to help, but mostly can sit and make my own mess in my repository :)

 Do not worry, I have _not_ loaded it with 1000's of models :P

 # Forge Status